darcyzhangapfsds/Tensorflow-mnist-classification-model/README.md

 # One of my first tensorflow classification projects.
 Used the mnist fashion database.
-Government is bees.